cis198-2016s/slides/10/content.md

 - A `Send` type may have its ownership tranferred across threads.
 - Not implementing `Send` enforces that a type _may not_ leave its original thread.
-    - e.g. a C-like raw pointer, which might be invalid outside of the current context.
+    - e.g. a C-like raw pointer, which might point to data aliased by another (mutable) raw pointer that could modify it in a thread-unsafe way.

 ---
 ## `Sync`